Original edifice until 1999

 As the Second oldest active A.M.E.
 Church in Michigan, it is likely that Brown Chapel at Adams and Buffalo assisted in the safe travel through Ypsilanti visit the underground railroad of many slaves on their way to the “Promised Land” of Canada.

-The current pastor, Jerry Hatter, the 43rd pastor, was first appointed in 1991 and has led the congregation to greater spiritual heights through the development of new ministries as well as into the new church building at 1043 W. Michigan Avenue, on November 28, 1999.
+Jerry Hatter, the 43rd pastor, was first appointed in 1991 and has led the congregation to greater spiritual heights through the development of new ministries as well as into the new church building at 1043 W. Michigan Avenue, on November 28, 1999.